Professor David Martin-Jones

 - Editorial Advisory Boards (journals): Screen; Visual Culture in Britain.

 - Editorial Advisory Boards (book series): Remapping World Cinema (Routledge); Film Thinks (I.B.Tauris).

-- External Examiner for PhD students in the UK (Oxford, London Goldsmiths, London Birkbeck, University College London, Edinburgh, Cardiff, Manchester, Manchester Metropolitan, Ulster); and Australia (Western Australia, LaTrobe).
+- External Examiner for PhD students in the UK (Oxford, King's College London, London Goldsmiths, London Birkbeck, University College London, Edinburgh, Cardiff, Manchester, Birmingham, Reading, York, Manchester Metropolitan, Ulster, Lincoln); the Netherlands (Amsterdam); and Australia (Western Australia, LaTrobe, Curtin).